ThalesGroup/CipherTrust_Application_Protection/pkcs11/JAVA/README.md

     This file demonstrates the following
     1. Initialization
     2. Create a connection and logging in.
-    3. Create an asymmetric key pair on the Data Security Manager
+    3. Create an asymmetric key pair on the CipherTrust Manager
     4. Encrypt and descrypt a message
     5. Clean up.